-Best Sound Mixing: Whiplash – Craig Mann, Ben Wilkins and Thomas Curley.
-They thank Damian Chazelle, great leader.
+Best Sound Mixing: Whiplash – Craig Mann, Ben Wilkins, and Thomas Curley.
+They thank Damian Chazelle, a great leader.

 Best Sound Editing> American Sniper – Alan Robert Murray and Bub Asman – they previously won for Letters from Iwo Jima.

-Jared Leto presents the Oscar for best supporting actress.
+Jared Leto presents the Oscar for best-supporting actress.
 Patricia Arquette for Boyhood.
-Everybody applauds standing.
+Everybody applauds, standing.
 She thanks her friends for making the world a better place.
-She strives for the rights of the women to equal rights.
+She strives for the rights of women to equal rights.

-Josh Hutchinson presents Rita Ora who performs the song “Grateful” from “Beyond the Lihghts” written by Diane Warren.
+Josh Hutchinson presents Rita Ora, who performs the song “Grateful” from “Beyond the Lights” by Diane Warren.

 (keep reading ↓)

-Chloe Grace Moretz presents the award for visual effects Paul Franklin, Andrew Lockley, Ian Hunter and Scott Fisher for Interstellar.
+Chloe Grace Moretz presents the award for visual effects to Paul Franklin, Andrew Lockley, Ian Hunter, and Scott Fisher for Interstellar.

-Zoe Saldana and Dwayne Johnson present best animated feature.
-Don Hall, Chris Williams and Roy Conli for Big Hero 6.
+Zoe Saldana and Dwayne Johnson present the best-animated feature.
+Don Hall, Chris Williams, and Roy Conli for Big Hero 6.

-Sheryl Boone-Isaacs president of AMPAS says film is a universal language.
-Filmmakers have the responsibility to make sure that every voice is heard, to protect freedom of expression.
+Sheryl Boone-Isaacs, president of AMPAS, says the film is a universal language.
+Filmmakers are responsible for ensuring that every voice is heard, protecting freedom of expression.
 We honor the courage of filmmakers who encourage us to see the world around us in new ways.
 She thanks filmmakers around the world.

-Chris Pratt and Felicity Jones present production design award: Adam Stockhausen (2nd nomination) and Anna Pinnock (5th nomination) for The Grand Budapest Hotel.
+Chris Pratt and Felicity Jones present production design awards: Adam Stockhausen (2nd nomination) and Anna Pinnock (5th nomination) for The Grand Budapest Hotel.
 Their 1st Oscar.